Your Google Local Business Search Engine Results Pages (SERP) Strategy Guide

 A blog is essential in your content marketing strategy because it lets you share articles and posts regularly, allowing your users to remain updated about your business’s services.

-A well-maintained blog is also a great way to earn local links and can persuade users in the early stages of the customer journey to buy your services or products.
+A well-maintained blog is also a great way to earn local links and can persuade users in the early stages of the customer journey to buying your services or products.

 Consider conducting interviews with local influencers in your niche and publish them on your blog.